lupyuen/lupyuen.github.io/src/ox2.md

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/11b8d4221a150f10afa3aa5ab5e50a4c#file-ox64-nuttx4-log-L111-L121)

-But there's something special about IRQ 15...
+But there's something exceptional about IRQ 15...

 TODO: Pic of IRQ 15